 This guide provides some information about seeing a dentist at this current time.

-- Patients can still contact a dentist if they require medical help.
-This does not have to be the dental practice you are registered with, and you can contact any practice which is near to your home.
+- You should contact a dentist if they require medical help.
+You should contact the dental practice you are registered with first, or any dental practice near to your home if you are not registered with one.

-- Dentists can still prescribe medications such as pain relief and antibiotics for a suspected infection.
+- Dentists are continuing to provide advice by telephone, to prescribe medications such as pain relief and antibiotics for a suspected infection.

-- If a dentist thinks you need to be seen for urgent treatment, they will make a referral to one of the new Urgent Dental Care Hubs.
+- If a dentist thinks you need to be seen for urgent treatment, they will make a referral to an Urgent Dental Care Hubs (UDCs).
 Please note that you cannot self-refer to one of these Hubs.

 - You can still be referred to a Hub for urgent dental treatment if you have symptoms of COVID-19 or are vulnerable or shielding, although you will be seen at dedicated sites only.